ovh/docs/pages/account_and_service_management/managing_billing_payments_and_services/how_to_cancel_services/guide.en-gb.md

 - To delete an individual Sharepoint account, log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) in the `Web Cloud`{.action} section.
 Click on `Microsoft`{.action}, `Sharepoint`{.action} and then on your Sharepoint platform. <br>On the `Users`{.action} tab, click on the `...`{.action} button to the right of the account you want to delete, then on `Disable account`{.action}.
 Review the information and click on `Confirm`{.action}.

-- To cancel your entire SharePoint platform, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), click on your name in the top right-hand corner, then on `Products and services`{.action}. <br>Then click on the `...`{.action} button to the right of the SharePoint platform you want to cancel, then on `Cancel`{.action}.
+- To cancel your entire SharePoint platform, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB), click on your name in the top right-hand corner, then on `Products and services`{.action}. <br>Then click on the `...`{.action} button to the right of the SharePoint platform you want to cancel, then on `Cancel subscription`{.action}.
 Specify the reasons for your cancellation request, then click on `Confirm`{.action}.

 ### Telecom <a name="telecom"></a>